-The Heart houses the Shen and its most important clinical use is for mental emotional problems.
-This article will explore the clinical use of the Heart channel for uses other than for mental-emotional problems.
+The Heart houses the Shen and its most important clinical use is for mental-emotional problems however the Heart channel can be used for many more problems besides the Shen.
+This article explores the clinical use of the Heart channel for uses other than for mental-emotional problems.
 The uses of the Heart channel for problems other than Shen problems discussed are listed below:

 Sexual function in men